 If you use a computer all day long like I do in my work, having to use a mouse for extended periods of time takes a major toll on your wrist.
 All that movement back and forth across a desktop can lead to some major wrist pain.
 Trackpads are an improvement in that you don’t have to move your wrist as much as it is transferred to the fingers but you still have to move the wrist and arm when doing broad motions with the cursor.
+Read the article Trackball vs Regular Mouse for some good insights on the difference between the two devices in terms of ergonomics and performance.

 What About Accuracy?